spin-systems/vision-reads/README.md

 by more fruitful I mean to say that these processes of the industrial world evoke a fuller sensorium when giving nature its due.

 - As a systems biology student, I find myself compelled to expose these isomorphisms, from electrical engineering to bioenergetic signalling and so on.
-Hopefully I'll do so clearly in this project :grinning:
+Hopefully my writing is clear enough for readers to follow these routes too :grinning:

 Studying memory and our models of how the brain processes suggests to me that this broad-minded approach gives thought - in the immediate moment - constructive feedback.
 It's also encouragingly found in the range of subject matter in early ‘_cybernetics_’; control theorists, engineers & co., from Weiner to Conway